Change habits by uncovering their motives

 Keep reinforcing the new behavior until it becomes a habit.

-We tend to repeat actions that make us feel good right away and avoid those that don’t.
-We naturally seek pleasure and steer clear of pain.
-You can make the new behavior more appealing by linking it to a positive experience.
-Celebrate the new behavior right after you do it to create a positive feeling.
-Find a way to celebrate that makes you feel good, like saying something nice to yourself, smiling, or doing a little gesture.
-For example, you could say “Good job!” and give yourself a thumbs up in the mirror.
-Occasionally, you might also reward yourself right after the new behavior, like treating yourself to a piece of dark chocolate or saving some money.
-Just make sure the reward fits with your life purpose and personal values.
-The more you practice the new behavior and reinforce it positively, the more it will become a part of your routine.
-Once the behavior has become automatic, you won’t need to celebrate it as much.
+We repeat actions that feel good right away and avoid those that don’t.
+Make the new behavior more appealing by celebrating it right after you do it.
+Use anything that lifts your mood, like saying something kind to yourself, smiling, or doing a small gesture.
+For example, say “Good job” and give yourself a thumbs up in the mirror.
+You can also reward yourself once in a while, like enjoying a piece of dark chocolate or setting aside a bit of money.
+Make sure the reward fits your purpose, values or needs.
+The more you practice the behavior and reinforce it, the more it becomes automatic.
+Once it feels automatic, you will not need to celebrate it as often.

-In addition to the method above, you can try this strategy to speed up dismantling the habit you want to stop.
-Whenever you realize you've done, or are doing, the behavior you want to stop (Oops!…I Did It Again!), immediately engage in the positive behavior you want to adopt instead.
-For example, when you realize you have smoked, or are smoking, a cigarette, immediately do the deep breathing exercises you want to replace it with.
-This helps disrupt the bad habit loop between the cue and the reward, making it easier to insert the new behavior.
+Whenever you notice you’ve done (Oops!…I Did It Again!), or are doing, the behavior you want to stop, immediately switch to the positive behavior you want to adopt.
+For example, if you realize you have smoked or are smoking a cigarette, do the deep breathing exercises you want to replace it with.
+This breaks the habit loop between cue and reward, making it easier to insert the new behavior.

 Additional tips

-👉 Practice mindfulness: Spend a few minutes each day paying attention to your thoughts, feelings, and actions without judgment.
-This can help you recognize cravings and make more conscious choices.
+👉 Practice mindfulness: Spend a few minutes each day noticing your thoughts, feelings, and actions without judgment.
+This helps you spot cravings and make more conscious choices.

-👉 Be kind to yourself: Understand that setbacks are part of the process.
-Treat yourself with compassion and focus on what you can learn from each experience.
+👉 Be kind to yourself: Setbacks are part of the process.
+Treat yourself with compassion and focus on what each experience can teach you.

-👉 Manage unhelpful thoughts: Notice when negative thoughts arise, such as “I’ll never be able to do this.”
-Defuse or question these unhelpful thoughts.
+👉 Manage unhelpful thoughts: Notice negative thoughts like “I’ll never be able to do this” and defuse or question them.

-👉 Allow your feelings: Instead of pushing away uncomfortable feelings, allow yourself to feel difficult feelings without letting them hold you back.
+👉 Allow your feelings: Don’t push away uncomfortable emotions.
+Feel them without letting them hold you back.

-👉 Find support: Talk to friends, family, or a support group about your journey.
-Sharing your challenges can provide encouragement and accountability.
+👉 Find support: Talk to friends, family, or a support group.
+Sharing challenges provides encouragement and accountability.

 🎉👏🎈